chromium/chromium/docs/webui_build_configuration.md

 extra_deps: Used to specify build targets generating the input files for TS
             compiler.
 path_mappings: Additional non-default path mappings for absolute imports.
 The
-               absolute 'chrome://resources/' paths are already mapped by default.
+               absolute 'chrome://resources/' paths are already mapped for any resources in libraries that are listed in |deps|; for example adding "//ui/webui/resources/cr_elements:build_ts" in deps will
+               automatically add the mapping for imports from that library (e.g. 'chrome://resources/cr_elements/cr_button/cr_button.js').
+               Important: Don't add path_mappings without also adding the ts_library() target(s) responsible for the files being mapped to deps! path_mappings without corresponding deps can result in flaky build errors.
 manifest_excludes: List of input files to exclude from the output
                    the manifest file.
 ```